 As a leader in the supplemental insurance industry, we are dedicated to the health and well-being of the people where we serve and the environment.
-From the materials we use in our daily operations to the construction and renovation of our facilities, we carefully consider the impact our actions will have — not only today, but in the years to come.
+From the materials we use in our daily operations to the construction and renovation of our facilities, we carefully consider the impact our actions will have — not only today, but in years to come.

 As a large, publicly traded company, Aflac recognizes its corporate social responsibility for leading the way in eco-friendly business initiatives.
 To reinforce the Aflac SmartGreen® philosophy and our goal of environmental stewardship, Aflac has implemented policies and procedures that guide our actions with respect to buildings, procurement, purchasing and waste prevention.

 As buildings are remodeled, we implement energy-saving ideas such as task light motion sensors in cubicles and motion sensors in restrooms, copy rooms and parking garages.
 Our heating and cooling systems are powered down during off hours.
-In 2012, we implemented software to power down or place in low systems nearly 5,000 PCs at all corporate offices at night to further reduce energy.
+We use software to power down or place in low systems nearly 5,000 PCs at all corporate offices at night to further reduce energy.
 The software analyzes and reports on power usage and energy consumption across the enterprise and at a granular, device-by-device level.
 In addition, the IT department raised the temperature in the data center, reducing energy usage and costs associated with air cooling.

 Additionally, our Aflac SmartGreen® approach to purchasing means that, whenever possible, Aflac gives preference to products and materials that are:

 Employees who make purchasing decisions are encouraged to consider the full life-cycle costs of products and services.